-Triplett, a Whig, was the representative for Kentucky's 2nd congressional district from 1839 to 1843.
+Triplett was the representative for Kentucky’s 2nd congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Triplett missed 373 of 1,725 roll call votes, which is 21.6%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1839-Feb 1840||170||28||16.5%||42nd|

 |Dec 1840-Mar 1841||123||45||36.6%||69th|

 |Dec 1841-Mar 1842||204||37||18.1%||39th|